open-vehicle-control-system/ovcs/libraries/cantastic/README.md

 Cantastic is an Elixir library to interact with CAN/Bus via lib_socket_can (Linux only).
 It does all the heavy lifting of parsing the incoming frames and sending the outgoing ones at the right frequencies.

-/!\ Disclaimer: this library is still at a very early development stage.
-Breaking change can be introduced at any time.
+/!\ This library is still at a very early development stage.
+Do NOT use it in production projects yet.

 ## Installation